How can The Orange Door help?

 People who identify as Aboriginal and/or Torres Strait Islander can choose to be supported by an Aboriginal worker at The Orange Door or be referred to an Aboriginal service.

-Cultural and religious preferences are respected, including the option to request a male or female worker.
-It’s your choice.
-The Orange Door works with multicultural communities to meet the diverse needs of families.
+Cultural and religious preferences are respected.
+We work with multicultural communities to meet the diverse needs of families.